adrianalvarezf/Fake-rates-code/README.md

 # How to use:

 Important note: This code does not work by itself, you need to have the latinos code (it uses mkShapes.py).

--Copy the folders in your_directory/CMSSW_9_4_7/src/PlotsConfigurations/Configurations/ -First, in CMSSW_9_4_7/src , write:   eval `scramv1 runtime -sh` -Then, move to one of the folders, e.g. code_electron_fakes , and write:
+Copy the folders in your_directory/CMSSW_9_4_7/src/PlotsConfigurations/Configurations/

+In CMSSW_9_4_7/src , write:   eval `scramv1 runtime -sh`

+-hen, move to one of the folders, e.g. code_electron_fakes , and write:

 mkShapes.py --pycfg=configuration_fakes.py --inputDir=/eos/cms/store/group/phys_higgs/cmshww/amassiro/HWWNano/Fall2017_nAOD_v1_Study2017/MCl1loose2017__baseW__hadd/   --doBatch=True --batchSplit=AsMuchAsPossible --batchQueue=8nh